uniqueuniverse77-byte/liaotian/README.md

 ## 🚨 Current flaws
 - [ ] Cookie “__cf_bm” has been rejected for invalid domain.
 Browser console error logs sometimes.
 - [ ] removing a follower from own Profile doesn't make changes to database for some reason
-- [ ] message replies don't show text content for some reason
 - [ ] audio and video calling may require a turn server

 ---